Baku305/PancakeSwap-react/pancakeswap/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feat/AmazingFeature`)
+2. Create your Feature Branch always starting with a lower case letter (`git checkout -b feat/amazing-feature`)
+3. Use scss sheets to style your code.
+Every scss file must be named as the following: `_newComponent.scss` or `_new_Component.scss`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Add some amazing-feature'`)
-4. Push to the Branch (`git push origin feat/AmazingFeature`)
+4. Push to the Branch (`git push origin feat/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request to `develop` branch

 <p align="right">(<a href="#readme-top">back to top</a>)</p>